johanmazoyer/Asterix/source/create_my_testbed.rst

 some ``OpticalSystem`` require it.
 By convention, all pupil planes are centered bewteen the 4 central pixels.

-Parameter file can be read using ``Asterix.fits_functions.read_parameter_file`` function.
+Parameter file can be read using ``Asterix.save_and_read.read_parameter_file`` function.
 We can create a generic ``OpticalSystem`` like this.

 .. code-block:: python

-    import Asterix.fits_functions as useful
+    import Asterix.save_and_read as useful
-    import Asterix.Optical_System_functions as OptSy
+    import Asterix.optical_systems as OptSy

     config = useful.read_parameter_file(parameter_file)
     modelconfig = config["modelconfig"]